efroemling/ballistica/docs/ba_module.md

 <dt><h4><a name="method_ba_HitMessage__get_source_player">get_source_player()</a></dt></h4><dd>
 <p><span>get_source_player(self, playertype: Type[PlayerType]) -&gt; Optional[PlayerType]</span></p>

-<p>Return the spaz that died.</p>
+<p>Return the source-player if there is one and they still exist.</p>

-<p>The current activity is required as an argument so the exact type of
+<p>The type of player for the current activity should be passed so that
-PlayerSpaz can be determined by the type checker.</p>
+the type-checker properly identifies the returned value as one.</p>

 </dd>
 </dl>